neilberkman/docusign_elixir/README.md

 ## Timeout configuration

-By default, the HTTP requests will timeout after 30_000 ms. You can configure the timeout:
+By default, HTTP requests will time out after 30_000 ms. You can configure the timeout:

 ```elixir
 config :docusign, timeout: 60_000